 There are many ways to build up your backlink profile, but here are some tips to get you started.
 Perform a search of your own business to see where your business name is already mentioned on the internet.
 If a link isn’t included with the mention, reach out to the site owner to thank them for the mention and request if a link can be added.
 Moving forward, set up Google Alerts for your business name and any other proprietary or trademarked terms to get sent an email anytime these terms are mentioned on the web.

 SEO can be a valuable tool that can raise your business profile, drive traffic to your site, and ultimately, bring in customers and leads.
-If your small business is new to SEO, understand there’s no quick way to success.
-It takes consistent effort to achieve results.
-However, I hope these few fundamentals give you a solid footing in which to start building a local SEO strategy for your small business.
-Good luck!
+If your small business clients are new to SEO or could benefit from implementing this channel into their marketing strategy, Boostability can help!
+There’s no quick way to success with SEO, it takes consistent effort to achieve results.